 Immune-Boosting Foods For Every Age Group

 Summer isn’t typically a time of year that people associate with getting sick.
 But the reality is that you can come down with a nasty cold or the flu anytime your immune system becomes compromised.
-This can happen when you’re stressed out, have a hectic schedule, or traveling often.
+This can happen when you’re stressed out, have a hectic schedule, or are traveling often.

 While you don’t always have control over these factors, there is one important thing you can do: feed your body nutritious, immunity-boosting foods.
 Read on to learn how you can keep your immune system going strong, no matter what life throws at you!